 Tuition fee and maintenance loans

 You may be eligible to apply for a fee loan which covers the cost of the tuition fee.
 Maintenance loans are also available.
-Please visit the Student Loans Company website for more detail.
+Please visit the Teacher training funding website for more detail.

 University of Nottingham Core Bursary

 As a student on a PGCE course, you may be eligible for income assessed Core Bursary of up to £2,000.

 These bursaries include support for students with financially dependent children or adults, or students who have been in care.